debdurbachatterjee/digital_wardrobe/README.md

 2. Open your web browser and navigate to the provided local URL (typically http://127.0.0.1:7860)

 3. Use the application:
    - **Add to Wardrobe**: Upload photos of your clothing items.
-The app will automatically remove backgrounds and classify the items.
+The app will automatically remove backgrounds and save them.
    - **Outfit Suggestions**: Describe the type of outfit you're looking for (e.g., "formal wear for a business meeting") and get personalized suggestions from your wardrobe.

 ## 📂 Project Structure